 Most likely, some of your curtains from your previous home won’t fit in the new one.
 If this is the case, run out there and buy some new ones.
 Make sure to take measurements so that they fit your new windows.

-Being a military family, you probably have some amazing items that you have bought at your past duty stations.
+Being a military family, you probably have some unique items that reflect your past duty stations.
 Put those out to be reminded of where you have come from and everything you have done.

 Seeing some of the things you had in your former home can make your new house feel like you belong in it.
 There is comfort in seeing them, and that will help you start making memories in your new home and duty station.